 Countless conspiracy theorists have taken this information or something like it and embellished on the myths, finding ways to connect it to any number of phenomenon, including solar activity, geomagnetic reversal and planetary alignment.
 Several texts and other cultural innovations, such as the Mayan calendar, the writings of Nostradamus, the I Ching and Biblical revelations, tend to show up in connection with apocalyptic predictions, but usually in wildly distorted fashion.

 Most astronomers and scientists dismiss the idea of a 2012 apocalypse as a hoax -- let's hope they're right.
 Right?
-For lots more information on the end of days and other topics, see the links on the next page.
+For lots more information on the end of days and other topics, see the links below.

 - Top 10 Space Conspiracy Theories